finleyexp/steem-paperwallet/README.md

     open dist/index.html

-If command does not work
+If command does not work, go to:

-   go to file manager > downloads > steem-paperwallet-master > dist right click "index.html" > open with [firefox] browser
+    file manager > downloads > steem-paperwallet-master > dist
+    right click "index.html" > open with [firefox] browser

 ### Remark